 Conclusion

 Your water heater can be a real drain on your electricity budget.
 To save on electricity costs, consider using less hot water.
-Invest in low-flow showerheads and faucets to reduce the amount of cold water you use for showers or laundry; turn off your tap when brushing teeth or shaving; take shorter showers – especially if there are more people living with you than just yourself!
+Invest in low-flow showerheads and faucets to reduce the cold water you use for showers or laundry; turn off your tap when brushing your teeth or shaving; take shorter showers – especially if more people are living with you than just yourself!